What is the LLC?

 in LLC this past year were involved in:

 - Field trips

 - Networking with professional members of the community

 a communing project that gave meals to families in need in the community

 How do you join a Living-Learning Community?

-On the Housing Application you will be able to express interest in the
+On the Housing application, you will be able to express interest in

-on the necessary steps to become a member.
-If you have additional questions
+on the necessary steps of becoming a member.
+If you have additional

 As a result of participating in a Living-Learning Community, students